vonnnassau/svg-fix-scripts/README.md

 This script helps restore proper font rendering in SVG files opened in Adobe Illustrator.
 It works by applying available PostScript fonts to text elements, based on group `id`s in the SVG structure.

 Note: This solution uses a slightly modified SVG file.
 We modified the SVG file by adding `<g id="<PostScriptName>">` around the `<text></text>` as meta data for Illustrator.
 Illustrator interprets <g> as Group with the id as it's name.
 Inside the Group is our TextFrame with textFont.
-We then apply the exact PostScript to it, and remove the parent Group after it's set.
+We then apply the exact PostScript taken from Group.name to it, and remove the parent Group after it's set.

 Adding `<g id="<PostScriptName>">` in the SVG could be done by MC.
 Or automatically by script when interpreting the SVG before opening it.
 Because we can identify each text by its class with the PS name in it.
 This requires directly manipulating the DOM which can not be done be done in ExtendScript.
 I suggest we let CEP (or UXP) handle this inside the MC Extension - or MC adds the `<g>` already in the source SVG.